Electrical-Extrusion/sprint-4/Objective 8 - Extract HTTP Data.md

 ## I Do
 Until this point, we've focused heavily on the layers that make up a network.
 As a network security professional, you will need to not only understand these layers but also monitor your network for suspicious activity.

+Today's lesson will focus on utilizing packet sniffers to

 ### Extracting URL